rimarque/rimarque/README.md

 ## Hi!
 I'm Rita Marques
 - I'm a software developer, currently finishing Common Core at 42 Porto.
-- I'm currently focusing in C and C++.
+- I'm currently developing my skils in C and C++.
 - I'm actively seeking opportunities in the job market!
 - You can reach me at [rita_mf@live.com.pt]